sormy/gentoo-ami-builder/README.md

 The most important options:

+- `--region` - custom AWS region (by default it is `us-east-1`)
+- `--security-group` - custom security group to attach to spawn instance
 - `--key-pair` - required to access EC2 builder instance over SSH
 - `--gentoo-stage3` - pick what stage3 to use, usually, `amd64` or `arm64`
 - `--gentoo-image-name` - what AMI name prefix to use